router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/evm-guides/your-first-crosschain-nft-contract/deploying-your-nft-contract.md

 ### **2)** Transfer your NFTs crosschain

 As explained earlier, `transferCrossChain` function is responsible for creating a cross-chain NFT-transfer request.
-It first burns the NFT from contract on source chain, utilises gateway contracts' `ISend` function to send request to mint the NFT to the user on the destination chain.
+It first burns the NFT from contract on source chain, utilises Gateway contracts' `ISend` function to send request to mint the NFT to the user on the destination chain.
 To know more about this function, kindly refer to Step-6 on this [page](../../sample-idapps/on-evm-chains/cross-chain-nft.md#step-by-step-guide)

 You need to call this function by putting the chain id for destination chain; tuple of transfer parameters that contain NFT ID to be transferred, amount of that NFT id, nft data and the address of the recipient of those NFTs on destination chain; and the request metadata that we created in previous step.